 If you have a boutique MIDI controller that doesn't come with a MIDI remote script for Ableton Live or if you want to add your own quick access controls instead of using the available control surface, this meant mapping parameters

 In a previous tutorial I've shown you how you can map clip parameters in Ableton Live's Session View that will be active for any selected clip.
-In this new video I explain two ways how to preserve these parameter changes as it's not possible to simply record automation.
+In this new video I explain two ways how to preserve these parameter changes

 This is the video version of the second most checked out written tutorial.
 It explains how to set up any MIDI controller with Ableton Live.